stupidmankind/BYpassDoc/docs/source/commands/setenginedelay.rst

 ----------

 **Engine Speed**
-	Enter a specific amount of time in milliseconds (ex. to specify 8 seconds, one would enter 8000) or specify a variable containing a value.
+	Enter a specific amount of time in milliseconds, e.g., (to specify 8 seconds, one would enter 8000), or specify a variable containing a value.